Raphael Lemkin: During World War II

-Postwar
+Post-war period

 After the war, Lemkin chose to remain in the United States.
 Starting in 1948, he gave lectures on criminal law at Yale University.
 In 1955, he became a Professor of Law at Rutgers School of Law in Newark.
 Lemkin also continued his campaign for international laws defining and forbidding genocide, which he had championed ever since the Madrid conference of 1933.
 He proposed a similar ban on crimes against humanity during the Paris Peace Conference of 1945, but his proposal was turned down.

 Lemkin presented a draft resolution for a Genocide Convention treaty to a number of countries, in an effort to persuade them to sponsor the resolution.
 With the support of the United States, the resolution was placed before the General Assembly for consideration.
+Among his supporters at the UN there were the delegates of Lebanon, and Lemkin is said to have considered Karim Azkoul in particular as an ally.
 The Convention on the Prevention and Punishment of the Crime of Genocide was formally presented and adopted on 9 December 1948.
 In 1951, Lemkin only partially achieved his goal when the Convention on the Prevention and Punishment of the Crime of Genocide came into force, after the 20th nation had ratified the treaty.

 Lemkin's broader concerns over genocide, as set out in his Axis Rule, also embraced what may be considered as non-physical, namely, psychological acts of genocide.
 The book also detailed the various techniques which had been employed to achieve genocide.

+Although Lemkin was a Zionist through his entire life, during this period he downplayed his Zionist sympathies in order to convince the Arab and Muslim delegates in the UN to support the UN genocide convention.
 Between 1953 and 1957, Lemkin worked directly with representatives of several governments, such as Egypt, to outlaw genocide under the domestic penal codes of these countries.
 Lemkin also worked with a team of lawyers from Arab delegations at the United Nations to build a case to prosecute French officials for genocide in Algeria.

-He also recognized the Ukrainian Holodomor and applied the term 'genocide' in his 1953 article "Soviet Genocide in Ukraine", which he presented as a speech in New York City.
-Lemkin stated that the Holodomor was the third prong of Soviet Russification of Ukraine.
+Lemkin also applied the term 'genocide' in his 1953 article "Soviet Genocide in Ukraine", which he presented as a speech in New York City.
+Although the speech itself does not use the word "Holodomor", Lemkin asserts that an intentional program of starvation was the "third prong" of Soviet Russification of Ukraine, and disagrees that the deaths were simply a matter of disastrous economic policy because of the substantially Ukrainian ethnic profile of small farms in Ukraine at the time.